Submit Your Application

 Description: This application is for those rebuilding legally permitted structures in the same development footprint, with an increase up to 10% in height, square footage, and volume where the new area is either above 18 feet, on land steeper than 3:1, or encroaching into required side yard or front yard setbacks.
 Note that properties on Point Dume may not include new development on land steeper than 4:1.

 - Planning Fees: $1,409 plus $3,100 (if reviewing height) or $2,641 (if reviewing work on steep slopes or to reduce setbacks)

 - Appealability: 21-Day Noticing Period, appealable to the Planning Commission within 10 days following issuance of the decision.
 Those processing an APR with SPR may concurrently submit their project to Building Plan Check during the SPR noticing period; to check if your project qualifies, review the Concurrent Submittal Agreement.

 - Timeline: Generally three to six months, depending on the project.
 APRs require review by all relevant departments and agencies prior to noticing and issuance of the Planning staff decision.
 SPRs add an additional layer of review of impacts to environmental resources, safety, and protected views.

-Option 5: Coastal Development Permit (CDP) for projects being relocated or adding more than 10% inside the appeal zone
+Option 4: Coastal Development Permit (CDP) for projects being relocated or adding more than 10%

-Description: This application is for those choosing to rebuild a structure more than 10% larger (if located within the appeal zone) or in a new location on their lot.
+Description: This application is for those choosing to rebuild a structure more than 10% larger or in a new location on their lot.
 Accessory dwelling units that were previously constructed without the benefit of permits may also be legalized with this option.

 - Timeline: 12 - 18 months, depending on the project.
 CDPs require review by all relevant departments and agencies prior to noticing and scheduling of a hearing date for the reporting or public discussion of the Planning staff recommendation or decision.